Augmenting Coast Guard Capabilities through enhanced Cooperation & Technology Adoption

 Coast Guard Capability 2025 brings together coast guards from across all continents of the globe in collaborative forum, designed to aid in addressing each nation's coastal needs.
 At this, coast guard collaboration is at the center- both interagency and international collaboration.

-- Receive updates on how Coast Guards across the world are actively implementing new and cutting-edge technology to aid in maintaining domain awareness through surveillance and protect ports and harbors from underwater attacks.
+- Understand how coast guards from different regions are implementing new and cutting-edge technology to maintain domain awareness through enhanced surveillance and protect ports and harbors from underwater threats

-- Hear how coast guards are working to effectively communicate and collaborate with agencies in the shared goal of ensuring maritime security.
+- Join discussions on how coast guards are being interoperable and collaborating with interagencies, with the shared goal of increasing maritime security

-- Learn how coast guards are navigating the complexity of training personnel and the tools for successfully combatting lack of maritime expertise and building up a well-trained maritime workforce.
+- Learn how coast guards are navigating the complexity of training personnel and adopting the tools that are helping overcome the challenge of lack of maritime expertise and building up a well-trained maritime workforce

 2025 Chairman